Reconstruction Begins

 Architects from the IXA studio have developed an overall spatial concept that builds upon the original principles of Prager’s design.
 For the first time in more than fifty years, the lightweight exterior envelope will be completely replaced with a faithful replica of the original, and the building’s systems—particularly heating, cooling, and ventilation—will be updated.
 The steel structure will also undergo significant reinforcement.

-Compared to the current state, visitors will be able to use the entire ground floor, where the Center for Architecture and Metropolitan Planning (CAMP) will return after the renovation.
-The base of the blocks will once again serve as a space for meetings, lectures, and discussions, as well as a venue for educational programs for children and the public.
+Unlike today, visitors will be able to use the entire ground floor, where the Center for Architecture and Metropolitan Planning (CAMP) will return after the reconstruction.
+The base of the cubes will once again serve as a space for gatherings, exhibitions, lectures, and discussions, as well as a venue for educational programs for children and the public—just as it was intended from the very beginning.
 The atrium will become a central connecting space from which visitors will be able to access all parts of the center.
-A new feature will be access to the CAMP roof, where an observation deck with a bistro will be created.
-Plans also include a more practical layout of the administrative section of the complex on the upper floors and the strengthening of pedestrian connections between Vyšehradská, Na Moráni streets, and the vicinity of the Emmaus Monastery.
+A new feature will be access to the roof of the base, where an observation deck with a bistro will be created.

 a circular approach